CBT Blue Monday: a bit of background first then some Blue Monday CBT and Mindfulness tips

 Let me give you a recent, real life example of how mindfulness helps:

 Despite a prediction of heavy rain in Somerset, I decided to take out my rickety vintage bicycle “Flo” for an impromptu cycle ride to the local farm shop.

 The cycle route from Pilton to Pylle is no stranger to me but today it was a strikingly different experience because I had decided to attempt mindful cycling.
 In other words, I adopted a small steps approach, focusing on the here and now and the journey rather than a speedy arrival at my destination.

 How stunning I chuckled to myself as I was greeted by the distant view of Glastonbury Tor.
 I even encountered the delightful sound of a trickling stream for the first time too.
 Slightly distracted by these delicious in the moment experiences, I cycled through an unexpected knee deep, muddy puddle resulting in a near trench foot endangerment.

-The application of mindfulness together with my conscious intention to zoom in on the abundance of delightful landscape instead of focusing on the scarcity of sunshine resulted in a highly pleasurable experience.
+The application of CBT and mindfulness together with my conscious intention to zoom in on the abundance of delightful landscape instead of focusing on the scarcity of sunshine resulted in a highly pleasurable experience.

 Moreover though it was forecast to train at 11am it didn’t actually rain until 11.10am when I was safely home and dry nestled up to the cat on the kitchen sofa.